 People kept the harsh memories connected to demolishing their own houses; they were forced to leave the idyllic landscapes of their childhood, the sense of place they loved.
 For them that meant a traumascape, a loss of place which turned into a psychological trauma (Tumarkin 2005).

-Memories were also constructed on what happened to the public institutions—in paragraph 1 of the Ogradena church relocation document, we found that: ‘the Communist Party needs to pay a particular attention to the resettlement of the church not to appear local riots (MCA 2017).
+Memories were also constructed on what happened to the public institutions—in paragraph 1 of the Ogradena church relocation document, we found that: ‘the Communist Party needs to pay a particular attention to the resettlement of the church not to appear local riots’ (MCA 2017).
 Thus, it was total control from ‘the centre’ to the local officials and policymakers.

-It was one of the most sorrowful moments for the community—which led to deepening memories of powerlessness, insecurity, and fear.
+It was one of the most sorrowful moments for the community—which led to deepening memories of powerlessness, insecurity and fear.
 For instance, the most tragic part of this destruction of the public institutions was when the Orthodox church was dynamited in Ogradena.
-The church represents for any community the central pillar of life, as within it occurred the most important moments of a human’s existence: the baptism of a child, the marriage of a couple, and the burial ritual (Sidaway and Madrell 2016).
+The church represents for any community the central pillar of life, as within it occurred the most important moments of a human’s existence: the baptism of a child, the marriage of a couple and the burial ritual (Sidaway and Madrell 2016).
 M. C., a 75-year-old female, told us about one horrific image:

 Our church was dynamited by the army.
 We asked its tower to be preserved and they placed it at Eselnita’s church as a remembrance.
 Before that the bell tolled for a few hours ceaselessly … our cemetery was also removed and my forefathers’ bones carried in sacks by communists to the cemetery of Eselnita.

 Usually, for the inhabitants in any (displaced) areas, memories related to religion was and is an important component of their cultural and social lives (Sidaway and Madrell 2016).
 It is profane to remove cemeteries, but one of the stakeholder told us that ‘they were covered by laws and normatives for the wellbeing of the country’.
-Although the entire village was controlled by communist rules and regulations, by cleaning up the artefacts of public mourning, the memories and narratives of marginalisation remained as voices of the lost rural public sphere.
+Although the entire village was controlled by communist rules and regulations, including the removal of artefacts of public mourning, the memories and narratives of marginalisation remained as voices of the lost rural public sphere.

 Critical moment 3: The flooding In April 1972, the hydropower lake was ready to be filled with water from the Danube.
 Many interviewees were affected by seeing animals, e.g. many frogs and snakes, coming with the floods.
 Others found their households invaded by waters before the expected time of relocation.
 The experience of a local person from Plavisevita is relevant for the period of flooding: